nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Editing a remark while more than one client is shown in the client list.
     1. Prerequisites: List all clients using the `list` command.
 More than one client in the list.
     2. Test case: `edit 1 m/remark newRemark`<br/>Expected: No remark is edited.
 Error details shown in the `Application's Reply` panel.

+### Saving data

+1. Dealing with missing/corrupted data file

+   1. Delete the `jeeqtracker.json` file to simulate missing data file.
+Launch the application<br/>Expected: A new `jeeqtracker.json` file is created with sample some sample data.

+2. Dealing with invalid data in data file

+    1. Open the `jeeqtracker.json` file.
+Change one field to an invalid data, e.g. change the `price` field to contain value `123abc`.
+Launch the application<br/>Expected: Application starts up with no data.

 _{ more test cases …​ }_